-Expo 2025 Brighter Futures
+world Expo 2025 taiwan Brighter Futures

 For the Osaka 2025 World Expo, Taiwan highlights their innovative might from their aboriginal past, to present-day manufacturing; simultaneously promoting Taiwan's natural beauty as well as their efforts to preserve it.
+Their last exhibit invites visitors to partake in a tradition to wish upon a lantern for a better future.

 Experiential Design, Education, Exhibit Design